markozeman/DQN/README.md

 # DQN
-Deep Q Network agent learns how to play Ludo game
+Deep Q Network agent learns how to play Ludo game.

+Description of the algorithm is in pdf file report.